Winchester Model 1897: Military use

-During the Punitive Expedition in Mexico, some US soldiers were also equipped with M97s.
-Already popular before World War I, sales of the Model 1897 picked up after the war broke.
-This was because many were produced to meet the demands of the military.
+During the punitive expedition in Mexico, some US soldiers were also equipped with M97s.
 When the United States entered World War I, there was a need for more service weapons to be issued to the troops.
 It became clear to the United States just how brutal trench warfare was, and how great the need was for a large amount of close-range firepower while fighting in a trench, after they had observed the war for the first three years.
 The Model 1897 Trench grade was an evolution of this idea.
 The pre-existing Winchester Model 1897 was modified by adding a perforated steel heat shield over the barrel which kept the soldier's hands off a hot barrel, and an adapter with bayonet lug for affixing an M1917 bayonet.

 This model was ideal for close combat and was efficient in trench warfare due to its 20-inch cylinder bore barrel.
 Buckshot ammunition was issued with the trench grade during the war.
 Each round of this ammunition contained nine 00 (.33-caliber) buckshot pellets.
 This gave considerable firepower to the individual soldier by each round that was fired.
-This shorter barrel and large amount of firepower is what made this grade ideal for trench warfare.

 It has been said that American soldiers who were skilled at trap shooting were armed with these guns and stationed where they could fire at enemy hand grenades in midair.

 Unlike most modern pump-action shotguns, the Winchester Model 1897 (versions of which were type classified as the Model 97 or M97 for short) fired each time the action closed with the trigger depressed (that is, it lacks a trigger disconnector).
-Coupled with its five-shot capacity, this made it effective for close combat, such that troops referred to it as a "trench sweeper".
-This characteristic allowed troops to fire the whole magazine with great speed.
-The Model 1897 was so effective, and feared, that the German government protested (in vain) to have it outlawed in combat.
+Coupled with its five-shot capacity, this characteristic allowed troops to fire the whole magazine with great speed by simply keeping the trigger held and running the action as quickly as possible, known as "slam-firing".
+This made it extremely effective in close combat, such that troops referred to it as the "trench-sweeper" or "trench broom".
+Shortly before the end of the war, the German government protested the use of shotguns in combat, claiming it to cause unnecessary suffering.
 The Model 1897 was used again in World War II by the United States Army and Marine Corps, where it was used alongside the similarly militarized version of the hammerless Model 1912.
 Some were still in service during the Korean War and the Vietnam War.

-Other military uses of the shotgun included "the execution of security/interior guard operations, rear area security operations, guarding prisoners of war, raids, ambushes, military operations in urban terrain, and selected special operations".
-Despite protesting them, Germans did not listen to Ludendorff and decided to use and unofficially adopt the M1897 for their own use with modifications and named it "trench mauser" and mainly place them with stormtroopers.